awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-servicenowknowledgearticleconfiguration.md

 # AWS::Kendra::DataSource ServiceNowKnowledgeArticleConfiguration<a name="aws-properties-kendra-datasource-servicenowknowledgearticleconfiguration"></a>

-Provides configuration information for crawling knowledge articles in the ServiceNow site\.
+Provides the configuration information for crawling knowledge articles in the ServiceNow site\.

 ## Syntax<a name="aws-properties-kendra-datasource-servicenowknowledgearticleconfiguration-syntax"></a>